linuxuser2064/ShitSID/README.md

 - Basic waveform emulation
 - Partial mixed waveform support
 - Duty cycle support on pulse wave
-- Special 4-bit duty cycle mode for extra crustyness
+- Special 4-bit duty cycle mode for extra crustiness
-- SID exponential ADSR (code conversion from reSIDfp)
+- SID pseudo-exponential ADSR (code conversion from reSIDfp)
-- Half-ass filter emulationm with switchable 8580 and 6581 modes
+- Half-ass filter emulation with switchable 8580 and 6581 modes
 - Half-ass filter distortion emulation
+- Half-ass RSID support
 - "Pitchable" noise
-- Channels are mutable
+- Channels are mute-able
 - Statistics window for debugging
 - $D418 sample support
+- PAL/NTSC timing support

 # Issues
-- On some songs the filter does not work (destabilizes because of bad emulation).
-- On some other songs there appears to be memory or stack corruption, and crash after a bit.
+- Chris Hülsbeck's songs that use samples do not play.
+- Martin Galway's songs that use sampels do not play.

 # Usage
 To load and play a .SID file, press "Load SID file".